JulioCCruzE/docx4j/README.md

 # README

-I made this branch in order to set new Namespaces in recent Office versions.
+I made this branch in order to set new Namespaces of recent Office versions.
 The base code come from 6.1.2 version and the new namespaces has taken from 8.3.15 version.
 Read [6.1.4 notes](notes.md) for more information.